codeandcognition/koconut/README.md

 > - Starts a development server that will host a live preview of the application
 > - Starts a Sass watcher which automatically generates CSS from SCSS files as they are updated

+To also run the backend api, use a similar command:

+`yarn start-all`

 > - Starts a nodemon server that will host the backend server and update automatically when files are changed

 ### Development Scripts